 For some classes, it's important to go outside of Prague.
 Our music program has gone to the opera in Vienna, our Jewish History students to the Terezin concentration camp, our marketing class to the brewery in Pilsen to learn about their business strategies, and our advertising and Society class to the south of the country to learn about minority tensions in the region.
 Our student life staff also organizes trips that are open to all students- you can see our current NYU Prague Student Life Trips here.

-NYU Prague students have the opportunity to attend major global conferences, such as the annual Forum 2000, organized under the auspices of former president Václav Havel, bringing together world leaders, artists, dissidents, philosophers.
+NYU Prague students have the opportunity to attend major global conferences, such as the annual Forum 2000, organized under the auspices of former president Václav Havel, bringing together world leaders, artists, dissidents.